 1. What is the difference between conversational AI vs chatbot?

-Chatbots can be of two types: rule-based chatbot and NLP-powered chatbot.
+Chatbots can be of two types: rule-based chatbots and NLP-powered chatbots.
 Rule-based chatbots are simple chatbots that follow a flow chart system to respond to customer queries.
 It’s not smart to answer any deviation from the set rules.
 On the other hand, a conversational AI chatbot is an NLP-powered chatbot that understands customers’ intent and sentiment and responds accordingly.

 Read more about the difference between chatbot vs conversational AI here.

 2. What is the difference between Conversational AI vs NLP

 Conversational AI uses multiple technologies to converse with customers in natural, human-like language.
 One of the technologies it uses is NLP.
 Natural language processing (NLP) is an AI technology that breaks down human language such that the machine can understand and take the next steps.